privong/papers-in-markdown/aastex62/demo.md

 While powerful in their own ways, each of these have their own drawbacks.
 \LaTeX\ often suffers from a steep learning curve and cryptic error messages.
 On the other hand, WYSIWYG editors have historically had sub-par mathematics rendering ability and suffered from difficulties with robust internal referencing.
-A secondary consideration is that output to other formats (e.g., HTML) can be tedious and/or require a significant investment in tooling.
+A secondary consideration is that output to other formats (e.g., HTML, EPUB) can be tedious and/or require a significant investment in tooling.
 This latter effect potentially harms dissemination of scientific results.

 Here I describe and demonstrate a method of preparing manuscripts by writing them in Markdown ([Section @sec:markdown]) and using `pandoc` ([Section @sec:pandoc]) to convert the Markdown file into a format suitable for submission to journals (e.g., \TeX\ or `.docx`).